Please submit application before

 The Award is jointly offered by the Applied Linguistics Association of Australia (ALAA), the Australian Council of TESOL Associations (ACTA) and the Association for Language Testing and Assessment of Australia and New Zealand (ALTAANZ).

-The Award consists of $500 and a certificate, and free conference registration at a 2021 conference of one of the sponsoring organisations.
+The Award consists of $500 and a certificate, and free conference registration at the next conference of one of the sponsoring organisations.
 The winner will be offered a slot to present a paper on an aspect of their research at the conference.

-The closing date for 2020 applications is 1 November 2020.
-Please send all submissions to the chair of the selection panel, Prof Chris Davison, firstname.lastname@example.org by the deadline.
+The closing date for this year's applications is 31 October 2022.
+Please send all submissions to the chair of the selection panel, Prof Chris Davison, email@example.com by the deadline.
 Further information and general details on the application process is found below and the application form is attached.

 Eligibility for the award

-The Award is awarded annually for a doctoral thesis submitted at an Australian university and passed in the preceding academic year.
-To be eligible for consideration, the thesis should be focussed on aspects of school-based second/additional language education, such as language development, curriculum, teaching or assessment.
+The Award is awarded annually for a doctoral thesis submitted at an Australian university in the preceding academic year.
+To be eligible for consideration, the thesis should be focussed on aspects of school-based second/additional language education in Australia, such as language development, curriculum, teaching or assessment.
 (This requirement includes pre-school settings.)
 The applicant must be a verified member of ALAA or their State/Territory ACTA affiliate or ALTAANZ.

-Electronic copies of the applications for the 2020 Award are due by midnight on 1 November 2020 to the Chairs of the Selection Panel, Prof Chris Davison, email@example.com.
+Electronic copies of the applications for this year's Award are due by midnight on 31 October 2022 to the Chair of the Selection Panel, Prof Chris Davison, firstname.lastname@example.org.